""

 This list is not exhaustive.

-The student organisation Curator organises a busy social calendar at the Faculty of Nursing.
+The student organisation Curator organises a busy social calendar at the Faculty of Nursing and Midwifery.
 Curator aims to promote fun, community and a positive atmosphere at the Faculty.

 Curator organises events such as new student orientations, workplace tours, mystery trips, etc.